cgroane/intermediate-sql-queries-afternoon/README.md

 5. Find all tracks that are the genre `Metal` and have no composer.
 Set the composer to `"The darkness around us"`.
 6. Refresh your page to remove all database changes.

+/* update customer
+set fax = null
+where fax is not null */

+/* update customer
+set company = 'Self'
+where company is null */

+/* update customer
+set lastname = 'Thompson'
+where firstname = 'Julia' and lastname = 'Barnett' */

+/* update customer
+set supportrepid = 4
+where email = 'luisrojas@yahoo.cl' */

+/* update track
+set composer = 'The darkness around us' where composer is null and genreid in (select genreid from genre where name = 'Metal') */

 ### Solution

 <details>